adap/flower/doc/source/upgrade-to-flower-1.0.rst

 - Rename ``parameters_to_weights`` to ``parameters_to_ndarrays`` and ``weights_to_parameters`` to ``ndarrays_to_parameters``
 - ``start_simulation``: change ``num_rounds=1`` to ``config={"num_rounds": 1}``
 - Strategy initialization: if the strategy relies on the default values for ``fraction_fit`` and ``fraction_eval``, set ``fraction_fit`` and ``fraction_eval`` manually to ``0.1``.
 Projects that do not manually create a strategy (by calling ``start_server`` or ``start_simulation`` without passing a strategy instance) should now initialize FedAvg with ``fraction_fit`` and ``fraction_eval`` set to ``0.1``.
+- Remove ``force_final_distributed_eval`` parameter from calls to ``start_server``.
+Distributed evaluation on all clients can be enabled by configuring the strategy to sample all clients for evaluation after the last round of training.

 Optional improvements
 ---------------------